curioussoulscafe/curious-souls-cafe/README.md

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for [Happiness](https://app.curioussouls.cafe/pages/happiness.html), [Love Relationships](https://app.curioussouls.cafe/pages/love-relationships.html), and [The Mind Speaks](https://app.curioussouls.cafe/pages/the-mind-speaks.html), and to all participants who contributed to the [Global Curiosities](https://app.curioussouls.cafe/pages/global-curiosities.html) deck.

+## 🎉 Bundled Apps

+- **The Dice Roller**: Access the [Virtual Dice Roller](https://curioussouls.cafe/dice) via the floating dice icon on any page.
+This is a fun tool used to decide who starts, break ties, or engage in meaningful "punishment" prompts.
+- **Meaningful Actions**: Access the [Action Prompts](https://curioussouls.cafe/action-prompts) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.

 ## ✨ App Features & Tools

 - **Get Random Questions**: Select the number of questions to display from any deck.